NCATSTranslator/ReasonerAPI/README.md

 The Translator Reasoner API (TRAPI) defines a standard HTTP API for communicating biomedical questions and answers.
 It leverages the [Biolink model](https://github.com/biolink/biolink-model/) to precisely describe the semantics of biological entities and relationships.
 TRAPI's graph-based query-knowledge-binding structure enables expressive yet concise description of biomedical questions and answers.

-TRAPI is described primarily by an [OpenAPI](https://github.com/OAI/OpenAPI-Specification) document.

-## Current Version - 1.0.0

-The current version of the TRAPI specification is [TRAPI 1.0.0](https://github.com/NCATSTranslator/ReasonerAPI/blob/v1.0.0/TranslatorReasonerAPI.yaml).
-The request/response structure is also documented [here](https://github.com/NCATSTranslator/ReasonerAPI/blob/docs/docs/reference.md).
+TRAPI is described primarily by an [OpenAPI](https://github.com/OAI/OpenAPI-Specification) document [here](../TranslatorReasonerAPI.yaml).
+The request/response structure is also documented in a more human-readable form [here](reference.md).

 ## Example